m-ashry-eg/SAA-C03/notes/README.md

 - #### Aurora Multi-Master

-  - **What is**: Amazon Aurora Multi-Master is a feature provided by Amazon Web Services (AWS) that allows you to create multiple read/write master instances within an
+  - **Definition**: Amazon Aurora Multi-Master is a feature provided by Amazon Web Services (AWS) that allows you to create multiple read/write master instances within an
   Aurora database cluster.
 This means that each master instance can handle both read and write operations, providing increased availability and fault tolerance for your applications.